dominicbales/water-scheduler/README.md

 - Created with Create-React-App
 - Used react-big-calendar(https://github.com/intljusticemission/react-big-calendar)
-- Testing with JEST and Enzyme
+- Testing with Jest and Enzyme
 - CircleCI